pelithne/client-credentials-flow-with-APIM/README.md

   <img width="40%"  src="./media/create-a-resource.png">
 </p>

 In the search field, search for "Resource Group" and select Resource Group from the search results.
 Then click the "Create" button to start the creation of the Resource Group (RG).
-Give the RG a nice name, and make sure its placed in a Region close to you.
+Give the RG a nice name, and make sure its placed in a Region close to you (actually the RG is just a placeholder, so the region doesn't really matter, but when you place resources in the RG they will be defaulted to the same region which makes things convenient).

 <p align="left">
   <img width="60%"  src="./media/create-a-resource-group.png">